 #6 Wash the Windows

 Clean, streak-free windows can instantly brighten up a home.
 The best part?
 All you need is a bucket, sponge, cleaning solution, and a bit of elbow grease.
-Wash your home’s windows thoroughly or request a Florida property management firm to hire professional cleaners for you.
+Wash your home’s windows thoroughly or request a Florida property company to hire professional cleaners for you.
 Open all of the curtains and blinds to allow natural light to stream into the property.

 #7 Give Your Mailbox a Makeover